samaasalama/samaasalama.github.io/_pages/publications.md

 ---

 <h2>Research interests</h2>
-I am interested in formal semantics and morphosyntax through a fieldwork lens.
-I have focused primarily on evidentiality, discourse particles, and pronominal/clausal marking, but am interested more generally in questions surrounding common ground management and epistemicity.
-My work has primarily been on Imbabura Kichwa (Quechua II), and more recently on Egyptian Arabic (Afro-Asiatic), Sereer (Niger-Congo), and Pulaar (Niger-Congo).
+I am interested in formal semantics, syntax, and their interfaces.
+Specifically I work on the left edge of clauses (C-layer) and nominals (D-layer), both on their syntactic struture and semantic composition.
+My work has primarily been based off of data I collect doing fieldwork.
+I have worked on Imbabura Kichwa (Quechua II), and Sereer (Niger-Congo).
+Most recently I have begun work on Pulaar (Niger-Congo) and Egyptian Arabic (Afro-Asiatic).
 <ul>
-  <li>Marking epistemic authority using discourse operators in Imbabura Kichwa</li>
   <li>The relationship between clausal marking and the syntax of the left-periphery in Sereer</li>
   <li>Definiteness and plurality</li>
   <li>Discourse markers <em>aslan</em> and <em>hatta</em> in Egyptian Arabic</li>
+  <li>Marking epistemic authority using discourse operators in Imbabura Kichwa</li>
 </ul>

 <h2>Conference presentations</h2>